 If you’re starting from scratch, then start small, and leave room for adjustments throughout the year.
 You can make a goal of a set number each month.
 Or, try for an incremental savings plan.
 Save a small amount each month to start and multiply it each month.
 For example, you could start by saving 1% of your income in January, and increase that amount by a percent each month.
 While it may take longer to see growth, you’ll be able to ease up to saving your goal amount, which could help you avoid burn out.

-If you don’t currently have a working budget, you may want to add that to your resolution list, or even prioritize it before you start trying to save.
+If you don’t currently have a working budget, now is the time to create one.
 Start by tracking your monthly spending by category.
 You should be able to get a feel for the average amount you spend on food, bills, and other various expenses each month.
 This will allow you to identify how much it is feasible to save on a month to month basis, or it could help you identify areas where you need to cut back.

 One way to calculate how much you usually spend each month is by looking over your spending for the past year or two.
 A simple way to do this is by logging into online banking for your Simply Right Checking account.
 Depending on how long you have had an account with Santander Bank, your account overview will have approximately two full years of activity available for your account, so you don’t have to wait to start calculating your budget.